Services and Fees

 It starts with a conversation.
 Drop me a line and let me know how you think I can help.
 I will usually get back to you within a day or so.
 If I’m busy on other projects I will let you know when I’ll be available.

 If you decide to work with me, we’ll agree a schedule and my fee.
 At this stage, I'll draw up a style sheet, or you may have one of your own.
 This records your preferences for things such as spelling (UK v US), capitalisation, hyphenation and punctuation.
 Every manuscript is different, so this is an important step.

 If your manuscript is in Word, I will annotate it using the Track Changes feature.
 For PDFs, I will use the comment tools, and for hard copies, I will use BSI proof-correction marks.
 In each case, all issues and recommended changes will be clearly highlighted.
 During the process I may ask you some clarification questions.

-Once the proofread is complete and you are happy with the end result, I'll issue my invoice.
+Once my work is complete and you are happy with the end result, I'll issue my invoice.
 You can pay by bank transfer, PayPal or cheque.
 That’s it.

 Fees may be lower or higher depending on the project and the timescale, and a minimum fee applies for smaller projects – just get in touch and we can chat.